No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title - NewsBreak

 It looked a lot like the Bennett-to-Mitchell touchdown that gave Georgia a fourth-quarter lead it would not relinquish against Alabama in last year’s CFP title game.

-Georgia vanquished the Tide last season to break a 41-year national title drought, avenging its only regular-season loss in the process.
+Georgia vanquished the Tide to break a 41-year national title drought last season, avenging its only regular-season loss in the process.

 There was no such drama against the upstart Horned Frogs.